Skip to main content

 You can configure Cluster Autoscaler separately for each node group.

-Parameters, their descriptions and default values can be found in the Cluster Autoscaler Parameters table.
+Parameters, their descriptions, and default values can be viewed in the Cluster Autoscaler parameters table.
 If you do not specify a parameter in the manifest, the default value will be used.

 apiVersion: v1